Decathlon/vitamin-ios/Sources/VitaminUIKit/Components/Snackbar/README.md

 `pushVitaminSnackbar(title:message:image:autoDismiss:dismissDelay:dismissOnTap:bottomMargin:maxWidth:)`

 All parameters have the same meaning than on a regular VitaminSnackbar.
+Theay can be passed through `VitaminSnackbar.BasicConfiguration` and `VitaminSnackbar.DismissConfiguration` structs.
 They also have the same default values.

 The only exceptions are :